blackflux/robo-config-plugin/test/projects/assorted/@sls-closedsource/CONFDOCS.md

 _Updating <a href="#blackfluxrobo-config-plugin-target-ref-test7-sls-tagsspecjs">test/7-sls-tags.spec.js</a> using <a href="#blackfluxrobo-config-plugin-strat-ref-overwrite">overwrite</a>._

-- Test to check resources tags are defined.
+- Test to enforce resources tagging.

 <table>
   <tbody>